mavlink/qgc-user-guide/en/PlanView/PlanView.md

 <img src="../../assets/plan/mission/mission_settings_planned_home_position_section.jpg" style="width: 200px;"/>

-> **Tip** The Fly View displays the *actual* home position set by the vehicle firmware when it arms (this where the vehicle will return in Return/RTL mode).
+> **Tip** The Fly View displays the *actual* home position set by the vehicle firmware when it arms (this is where the vehicle will return in Return/RTL mode).

 ## Plan Tools {#plan_tools}